devsecops/defcon-workshop/README.md

 * Finally, we will finish off the workshop with some advanced use cases and demonstrate how such usecases/workflows can be used to automate and scale security testing using Kubernetes and Google Cloud Platform.

+## Credits

+A big thanks to Javier Godinez, Erik Owen, Khoa Nguyen and JC Law for helping us test this workshop and for giving some solid feedback!